Teaching for mastery infographic

 Miss Thompson and Miss Wright involved in the Year long 'Sustaining Mastery' programme.

-Last year we were accepted onto the 'Mastering Number' programme for our current Reception, Year 1 and Year 2 teachers.
+Recently, we were accepted onto the 'Mastering Number' programme for our current Reception, Year 1 and Year 2 teachers.
 These sessions are now being taught in these classes and key skills have been added to our Number Fluency and Times Table progression document.

 Miss Thompson has also led staff training around number fluency and times tables.